Lullabot/lubot/README.md

 npm install
 ```

 You'll also need to make sure MongoDB is running.
 If you've got it installed already you can run the following command which will start a mongodb server in the background.
+Make sure you've created the ./data/db and ./data/logfile directories.

 ```
 mongod --fork --dbpath=./data/db --logpath ./data/logfile --logappend